Section 925: regional out of town shopping centres and city centre shopping malls

-8.6 Temporary Pop-ups & Short Term Lets in retail units.
+8.6 Temporary Pop-ups AND Short Term Lets in retail units.

 These are now a feature in most centres, and are often let on turnover only or a reduced rent to cover service charge and other liabilities only.
 Care must be exercised when a number of these are sited together, perhaps in a side mall with lower footfall.
 The level of these lettings may not provide the full picture and appropriate measures should be taken to obtain all relevant details.